My name is Mitzi, but my family calls me “Adah”. Welcome to my kitchen.

 From that day forward, I was the executive chef in our household.

-Mom spent the last year of her life in my home; I reveled in feeding her the foods and pastries that she grew up with, like pusharata, as well as ones that were newer to her like Povitica -a filled bread which one of her hospice nurses, who also happened to be Croatian, told us about.
+My mom spent the last year of her life in my home; I reveled in feeding her the foods and pastries that she grew up with, like pusharata, as well as ones that were newer to her like Povitica -a filled bread which one of her hospice nurses, who also happened to be Croatian, told us about.
 I laughed at every oncology visit as mom stepped on the scale before looking back at me: “Damn you Mitzi!”
 As her cancer progressed, as well as her weight – finally there was no need to worry about weight! – I stopped reading her the correct number on the scale.
 A lower weight gave her tacit approval to happily consume everything I put in front of her, as well as the occasional caramel Drumstick cone; a mutual indiscretion shared with my husband Rick.

 "Food, in the end, in our own tradition, is something holy.
 It's not about nutrients and calories.
 It's about sharing.
 It's about honesty.
 It's about identity." - Louise Fresco